Paul Michell

 Recommended as a leading employment junior: Chambers & Partners and Legal 500 for 2010-2024.

 "Paul is an excellent advocate who is easy to deal with and readily accessible."
-"He is pragmatic, very responsive and a first-class advocate." - Chambers and Partners 2024
+"He is pragmatic, very responsive and a first-class advocate." - Chambers & Partners 2024

 "Paul is a vastly experienced and forensic counsel."
-"He is a very effective advocate on complex cases and always committed to winning." - Chambers and Partners 2023
+"He is a very effective advocate on complex cases and always committed to winning." - Chambers & Partners 2023

 He regularly advises and appears in:

-Paul has acted as an independent adjudicator in many hi-level and sensitive internal grievance disputes and disciplinary proceedings.
+Paul has acted as an independent adjudicator in many hi-level and sensitive internal grievance disputes and disciplinary proceedings, particularly in the finance and higher education sectors.

 Clients include: